 Early Retirement Extreme written by Jacob Lund Fisker of Early Retirement Extreme, is certainly the most advanced personal finance book on the market.

 This book is not about cutting out Starbucks and paying off your credit cards (see Dave Ramsey or Suze Orman for that).
 It’s about creating a framework of systems, models, and principles to attain self sufficiency and early retirement.

-While the author covers the financial impacts and choices of everyday things like housing, transportation, and eating, what you’ll learn is a philosophy for sustaining your life while completely detaching from the economy.
+While Jacob Lund Fisker covers the financial impacts and choices of everyday things like housing, transportation, and eating, what you’ll learn is a philosophy for sustaining your life while completely detaching from the economy.
 While dense, it serves well as the capstone of these five books.